-- Commit for nine sessions over 5 weeks (June 18 – July 18, 2019).
+- Commit for 10 sessions over five weeks (June 15 – July 17, 2019).
 People who will miss more than one session should not apply for the emerging track.
 If interested in the mid-career track and will miss more than one session, please note in your application.

 - Each session will take place in the afternoon or early evening on weekdays for approximately 5 hours.
 Sessions take place at various locations in the Los Angeles area.

-- The value of this summer lab program is thousands of dollars.
+- The value of this summer Lab is thousands of dollars.
 However, there is no cost to participate in this competitive program.